Skip to content

 Backend to Frontend

-2. Channel subscribes to these Redis topics and listens for messages
+2. Channel subscribes to Redis using PSUBSCRIBE to:<topic>:*.

-3. When a message is received, Channel forwards it to all WebSocket clients connected to the specified channel
+3. When a message arrives, Channel forwards it to all WebSocket clients joined to that topic.

 sequenceDiagram